-Pearson BTEC Level 4 Higher Nationals in Construction and the Built Environment (Building Services Engineering)
+Pearson BTEC Level 4 HNC in Building Services Engineering

-Or a National Certificate or Diploma with MM or other equivalent qualifications, such as GNVQ/NVQ or other Level 3 vocational qualifications, plus English and maths at grade C or above and a science subject.
+Two A Levels or a BTEC National Certificate or Diploma or other equivalent Level 3 vocational qualification, plus 4 GCSEs at grade 9-4 (grade A*- C) in English language, maths and a science subject.

 For Students returning to education, other qualifications and experience will be taken into consideration when processing applications.
 Also an international equivalent of the above will be considered.